 Everyone inside your company is so used to these terms that they don't raise a red flag.
 Get a fresh pair of eyes (even an intern can be helpful here) to root them out.

 3. A refusal to face the negative: If you're telling a story about business transformation, and you don't get into the hard parts – like the cultural upheaval it causes – I'm not going to take your success story seriously.
 Neither will your customers.
 Yet the Bloom Group continues to see companies avoid interesting examples because "marketing doesn't like anything negative."

-As my colleague David Rosenbaum has pointed out, this represents a missed opportunity.
+As David Rosenbaum has pointed out, this represents a missed opportunity.
 Seasoned business executives know that every undertaking has its challenges.
 You must show how your firm can help overcome those challenges; pretending they don't exist diminishes your credibility.

 While it won't be easy, this mistake is within your power to fix.
 Stories about overcoming challenges are fixtures in Harvard Business Review, Forbes, Fortune, and other business publications.
 Make that argument to your marketing execs, and fight the good fight.
 Perhaps you can't use a client's name as you discuss a struggle, but even an anonymized example of a struggle and lessons learned provide value to readers.

 4. Using meaningless adjectives: The poster child for this phenomenon in business content of all kinds is "leading."
 When was the last time you read an "About us" section on a website in which the company did not describe itself as a "leader" or "a leading company" in X, Y, or Z?
 The word leading has lost its value (if it ever had any) in business communication.